The black hole spin in GRS 1915+105, revisited: Data Selection and Reduction

 \section{Data Selection and Reduction}

-We selected observations from both \mcclintock{} and \middleton{} for re-analysis.
-We chose the same three spectra that \middleton{} chose in their analysis: \RXTE{} observation IDs 20402-01-45-03, 10408-01-10-00, and 10408-01-38-00, hereafter referred to as \mida{}, \midb{}, and \midc{}, respectively.
-These spectra consist of data accumulated over 16 second exposures, the shortest timing resolution for \RXTE{} Standard-2 data.
-Each observation has a start and stop time defining the 16 second exposure used in the continuum-fitting analysis.
-We list the times here, but refer the reader to \middleton{} for additional details on the start and stop times for each observation.
-The following start and stop times were used in our data reduction: \mida{} (116417059 - 116417075), \midb{} (75756947 - 75756963), and \midc{} (87295987 - 87296003).
+The spectral states of \GRS{} are known to vary quite rapidly on timescales of seconds to days, making it difficult to obtain disk-dominated spectra for continuum-fitting analyses \citep{greineretal1996}. \middleton{} and \mcclintock{} sifted through archival \RXTE{} data and generated large libraries of spectra determined to be disk-dominated.
+We briefly summarize the key differences in the two data selections, but refer the reader to the respective papers for further details.

+\middleton{} generated a large library of spectra in the 3-20 keV range.
+They then selected out intervals of 16 seconds in which the disk contribution was more than 85\% of the total bolometric luminosity.
+The 16 second exposures were set by the shortest timing resolution of \RXTE{} and were chosen to avoid the variability seen in the longer exposures.
+However, \middleton{} note that the variability of \GRS{} can be seen on timescales shorter than 16 seconds and thus require that the 16 second intervals have a rms variability less than 5\%.
+Ultimately, 34 disk-dominated spectra across 6 \RXTE{} observations in 16 second intervals were identified.
+These observations are within the $\beta$ and $\kappa$ variability classes of \citet{bellonietal2000}, in which the transition between spectral states is slow.
+Three of the 34 spectra were chosen by \middleton{} for their continuum-fitting analysis, which we also adopt in this paper: \RXTE{} observation IDs 20402-01-45-03, 10408-01-10-00, and 10408-01-38-00, hereafter referred to as \mida{}, \midb{}, and \midc{}, respectively.
+The following start and stop times for each observation's 16 second interval used in our data reduction are: \mida{} (116417059 - 116417075), \midb{} (75756947 - 75756963), and \midc{} (87295987 - 87296003) (see \middleton{} their Figure 2).
 These start and stop times are in \RXTE{} mission elapsed time (seconds).
-In their analysis, \middleton{} also did not include the conventional 1\% systematic error that is often added while performing spectral fitting to account for residuals as large as 1\% in the power law fits to the Crab Nebula.
+In their analysis, \middleton{} did not include the conventional 1\% systematic error that is often added while performing spectral fitting to account for residuals that can be as large as 1\% in the power law fits to the Crab Nebula.
+Since these observations are very short, the systematics are not expected to dominate the observations.
 We found that our results did not change significantly when we included a 1\% systematic error, but nevertheless decided to retain it in the rest of our analysis.

-Of their 20 candidate observations, \mcclintock{} identified five key low-luminosity observations ($L/L_{\mathrm{Edd}} < 0.3$, where $L_{\mathrm{Edd}}$ is the Eddington luminosity) critical to their continuum-fitting analysis.
-From those five observations, we chose three for re-analysis: \RXTE{} ObsIDs 10408-01-20-00, 10408-01-20-01, and 30703-01-13-00, hereafter referred to as \mca{}, \mcb{}, and \mcc{}, respectively.
-The spectra from these observations are on the order of thousands of seconds long, in contrast to the 16 second \middleton{} observations.